isomorphic-software/smartclient-docs/classes/CubeGrid.md

 ## Attr: CubeGrid.chartConstructor

 ### Description
 Name of the SmartClient Class to be used when creating charts.
-Must support the [Chart](../reference_2.md#interface-chart) interface.
+Must support the [Chart](../reference.md#interface-chart) interface.

 **Flags**: IR

+---
+## Attr: CubeGrid.canSortData

+### Description
+If true, sort controls will be shown on facet values.

+When clicked, sort controls call [CubeGrid.sortByFacetValues](#method-cubegridsortbyfacetvalues).

+**Flags**: IRW

 ---
 ## Attr: CubeGrid.facetLabelHoverHeight